MicrosoftDocs/dataexplorer-docs/data-explorer/base-query.md

 ## Prerequisites

-* A Microsoft account or an Azure Active Directory user identity.
+* A Microsoft account or a Microsoft Entra user identity.
 An Azure subscription isn't required.
 * Dashboard editing permissions on an [Azure Data Explorer dashboard](azure-data-explorer-dashboards.md)

 ## Create a base query